 Joyce’s desire is that many people will be blessed through her artwork: through the beauty of the artwork itself; through the scripture references which have become the hallmark of her signature; and through the tithes to her church.
 Her mantra is “When God tells you to paint, then you paint.”

 Joyce lives on the outskirts of Charlotte, NC on Lake Norman.
-She and her husband reside in Sherrills Ford and enjoy boating, water sports, and enjoying the lake with friends.
+She and her husband enjoy boating, water sports, and relaxing on the lake with friends.

 I was told out of the blue from a total stranger who knew nothing about my story, that “If God tells you to paint, then you paint!”
 So, I painted…first on wood, then on canvas, and also on the computer.
 I found my style changing from attempting to capture beauty in nature, to beauty through nature.
 And then, I found it – art that is formed by the One through whom everything came into existence.

 My contemporary reactive paintings on metal typically have a nature theme, but the real beauty comes from the effects caused by the reactions between the ingredients used, and the metal which serves as a canvas.
 Water, various chemicals, and acrylic paints are used to start a rusting process.
 Most paintings spend time outside in the elements, before the rust is inhibited and the piece sealed.
 The result is textured and touchable art.

 My desire is for: viewers and owners of my art to be blessed in ways beyond imagination; the scripture verse that is hallmark of my signature to be a blessing to those who take the time to look it up; tithes from my art to honor God; my faith to grow as I trust Him with a journey that is not fully within my control; and mostly, for His purposes to be fulfilled.